Mesothelioma Night Sweats and Fever

 - Weakness

-A fever can also cause sweating, which occurring at night, is referred to as night sweats.
+A fever can also cause sweating, which occurs at night and is referred to as night sweats.
 Night sweats are more than simply feeling too warm at night.
-It causes excessive sweating that can soak the bedding.
+They cause excessive sweating to the extent that it soaks the bedding.

 How Does Cancer Cause Fever or Night Sweats?